Skip to main content

 Is there anything else you would like to add about ADCs in this patient population?

 The future for ADCs in gynecological cancer is bright, but it seems that one size does not fit all patients.
 We must look for biomarkers and optimal management of toxicities.
-For those who are interested in this field, ADCs in gynecological cancer, I strongly recommend Kathleen Moore and Toon Van Gorp discussion on ADCs in ESMO 2024.
+For those who are interested in this field, ADCs in gynecological cancer, I strongly recommend Kathleen Moore and Toon Van Gorp's discussion on ADCs at ESMO 2024.
 We have so much to learn about ADCs in the following years, and this is a really exciting field for us.

 Source: